grimmpp/home-assistant-eltako/docs/grafana/readme.md

   are simply there.
 * **Any other Grafana** (NAS, Grafana Cloud, hand-made container): the button **Sync dashboards** on the *Live telegrams* page pushes them through the Grafana HTTP API.
-It creates the folder *Eltako* and points every panel at the InfluxDB datasource which actually exists there.
+It creates the folder *ELTAKO* and points every panel at the InfluxDB datasource which actually exists there.
 Needs *Grafana URL* and *Grafana API token* in the settings (a service account token with the role **Editor**; `admin:admin` also works for a test setup).
 The result lists every dashboard with a link.